nesquena/rabl/README.md

 ## Configuration ##

 RABL is intended to require little to no configuration to get working.
-This is the case in most scenarios, but depending on your needs you may want to set the following global configurations in your application:
+This is the case in most scenarios, but depending on your needs you may want to set the following global configurations in your application (this block is completely optional):

     # config/initializers/rabl_init.rb
     Rabl.configure do |config|